Dante Harris: Virginia

 On December 18, 2022, Harris transferred to the University of Virginia and redshirted the remainder of the season.
 He averaged 2.5 points and 1.4 assists per game as a redshirt junior.
 Harris initially entered the transfer portal in April 2024, but withdrew his name and announced he would return to Virginia as a walk-on.

 Memphis

 On December 27, 2024, Harris decided to join Memphis after entering the transfer portal in the fall and was eligible immediately.
+He entered the transfer portal in May 2025.

+Tennessee State

+He transferred to Tennessee State where he played as a graduate student.
+He guided Tennessee State to its first NCAA tournament berth since 1994 and won MVP of the Ohio Valley Conference tournament.